-As part of the CAPP program, Medialab-Prado and hablarenarte are jointly organising a residency program extending from November 2016 to the end of 2017.
+As part of the CAPP programme, Medialab-Prado and hablarenarte are jointly organising a residency programme extending from November 2016 to the end of 2017.

 We begin with the conviction that collaborative artistic practices can benefit work in, on and for social contexts.
 Nonetheless, there is still considerable need for intense discussion from different perspectives in order to identify the premises for collaborative artworks of this sort that will be advantageous for all of the people and groups involved.
 In fact, regardless of their excellence as art, such projects frequently fail to attain the intended degree of efficiency and/or social relevance.

 Many art projects have little or no social impact on the communities where they are carried out because they fail to take local organizations and agents into account—not to mention local professionals with specific training in community development processes, such as social workers.
 The present residency program seeks to develop true collaboration by placing artists and collectives on the same footing.
 The idea is to interconnect cultural agents with social workers to foster dialog on both collaborative art in social contexts, and social work’s skepticism about it.
 The goal is consensus between both parties about guidelines to be put into practice in response to the following questions, among others: